This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Sliced Almonds

-- In a separate bowl, combine flour, baking soda and cream of tartar.
-Slowly add into batter and beat on medium low speed until well combined and dough forms.
+- In a separate bowl, combine the remaining dry ingredients.
+Slowly add to the dough and beat on medium-low speed until the dough forms.

-- Use a large cookie scoop (3 tbsp) and scoop cookie dough onto a parchment paper lined baking sheet.
-Place 5-6 sliced almonds on top of the cookies.
-Refrigerate the dough for a minimum of 30 minutes, but the longer the better.
+- Use a large cookie scoop and scoop cookie dough onto a parchment paper-lined baking sheet.
+Place the dough about 2 inches apart.
+Gently press 5 sliced almonds into the top of the cookies.

-- Preheat the oven to 350° F. Place about 2 inches apart and bake at 350° F for 11-13 minutes.
+- Bake at 350° F 12-15 minutes.
 Allow cookie to cool on the baking sheet for several minutes and then transfer to a wire rack to cool completely